luhe-li/modelPlayground/README.md

 A generalized and effective framework for model fitting and model comparison.
 This structure can be particularly useful when you are experimenting multiple models.

 ## Introduction
 This project provides examples of how to perform model recovery.
 To see an example, run `model_recovery.m`.
-I might add parameter recovery later.
 Here, we compare psychometric functions of a ternary temporal-order-judgment task from a [paper](https://elifesciences.org/reviewed-preprints/97765) to demonstrate model recovery.
 In this task, participants were presented with an audiovisual stimulus pair with varying stimulus-onset-asynchrony, and reported the perceived order (“visual first,” “auditory first,” or “simultaneous”).
 In this example, we compare two models, assuming the measurement distribution is either Gaussian or double-exponential.
+Will add some basic plots and parameter recovery later.

 ## Usage